What to Consider before Buying a Rug Online or Instore

 Buying Rugs Online or From Rug Shops

-When you are considering Buying Rugs Online or from Rug Shops, chances are you are feeling a little overwhelmed by all of the choices.
-There are many styles, colours and ways that Rugs Are made these days, like (How Rugs Are Made).
+When you are considering Buying Rugs Online or from Rug Shops, chances are that you are feeling a little overwhelmed by all the choices.
+There are many styles, colours and ways that Rugs Are made these days, and as such we have created a few different pages to help you know what you're buying.
+(How to Plan Before Buying a Floor Rug) or (What Type of Floor Rug Should I Buy)

 Types of Rug Fibers

-Did you know that there is a significant difference between the types of fibers rugs are made from, the ones made from natural fibers in comparison to those made of synthetic materials vary a lot in performance and colours and the sizes available to choose from also vary somewhat?
-I will explain the difference / breakdown before you buy or make any decisions.
+Did you know that there is a significant difference between the types of fibers rugs are made from?
+There are both natural and synthetic materials available, and they vary a lot in performance, colours and the sizes available.
+I will briefly explain the difference between these material types before you buy or make any decisions.

 Natural Fiber Rugs

-The meaning of Natural fibers; a natural fiber comes from plants or animals.
-Some examples are wool, hemp, sea grass, bamboo, sisal / jute as pictured here, and art silk (viscose or rayon), to name a few.
+Natural fibers refers to a natural material, usually coming from plants or animals.
+Some common examples include cow hides, wool, hemp, sea-grass, bamboo, sisal/jute as pictured below, and art silk (viscose or rayon), to name a few.

-Sea grass/ coir / jute are Anti static, Fire Retardant, durable and UV Protected and is recommended for high traffic areas like hallways, entries and family rooms, however; be careful with spills, as these rugs are not very easy to spot-clean, the use of Scattermats Rug Guard would be a good idea for peace of mind for these (Hand Spun Jute Rugs and Mats)
+Jute/Hemp rugs are Anti-static, durable, environmentally friendly, tone in with many decors and are generally suitable for high traffic areas like hallways, entries and family rooms.
+In regards to cleaning however, you must be careful with spills as some of these rugs are not very easy to spot-clean.
+The use of Scattermats Rug Guard may be a good idea for peace of mind for these (Hand Spun Jute Rugs and Mats), as it will add some protection against such spills.

-Silk of course is not as durable and best used in low traffic areas such as formal living rooms, they can also make excellent wall hangings.
-If you or a family member that has allergies or chemical sensitivities, you’ll want to choose a natural fiber rug, as opposed to synthetic fibers, as they are commonly made with synthetic dyes or chemicals.
-Natural area rugs are a good choice for those wanting a more eco-friendly and green lifestyle.
+Silk of course is not as durable as other materials mentioned above and is best used in low traffic areas such as formal living rooms.
+They can also make excellent wall hangings.
+If you or a family member has allergies or chemical sensitivities, you may want to choose a natural fiber rug as opposed to synthetic fibers, as they are commonly made without synthetic dyes or chemicals.
+Natural area rugs are a good choice for those wanting an eco-friendly and greener lifestyle.

 Synthetic Fiber Rugs

-Area Rugs that use synthetic fibers do not come from plants or animals they are man-made.
-These fibres have been manufactured by man; some of the materials used for synthetic rugs are nylon, polypropylene, acrylic and polyester.
+Area Rugs that use synthetic fibers do not come from plants or animals, and are instead man-made.
+These manufactured fibers usually use the following materials; nylon, polypropylene, acrylic and polyester.
 These fibers are strong and have a certain amount of water resistance, so they are made to last longer than some of their natural fiber counterparts.
-They can also be stain and fade resistant, depending how they were made.
-They can generally take a bit more of a beating, but only if they are of a good density that is at least 1 million points of fibre per square meter of more.
+They can also be stain and fade resistant, depending on how they were made.
+They can generally have a bit more wear resistance, but only if they are of a good density.
+Ideally a rug around 800,000 - 1 million points of fibre per square meter or more would be considered to have good wear.
+See Scattermats guide to rug quality and density for more information on density.

-Each type has its pros and cons; each comes in a vast array of sizes, colours and styles so you are sure to find one that fits your own personal tastes, and your overall home decor.
+Each type has its pros and cons; each comes in a vast array of sizes, colours and styles, so you are sure to find one that fits your own personal taste and your home's decor.

 Don’t choose on cost alone, as usually you get what you pay for.
-A rug that is low quality is not going to last you as long, you may pay less up front but you’ll pay more when you have to buy another one in only a relatively short time.
+A rug that is low in quality is not going to last you as long.
+You may pay less up front, but you’ll pay more when you have to buy another one in a relatively short period of time.
 Keep in mind what the rug will be used for and how much traffic it will be getting.
-In other words, don’t choose a silk rug for your entry way or your family room.
-It’s a good idea to think of the traffic areas where it has to fit with the type of fiber you choose.
+In other words, don’t choose a cheap silk rug for your entry way or your family room.
+It’s a good idea to think of both the traffic areas where it must fit and the type of fiber you would like to choose.

 Standard Polypropylene Fiber Rugs

-The cheapest qualities are the standard polypropylene rugs known as BCF, meaning continuous fibre, these are really good for a limited time as the fibre tends to flatten easily and are hard to vacuum and maintain unless used for wall hangings like Animal Skin and Picture Rugs.
+The cheapest quality synthetic rugs are the standard polypropylene rugs known as BCF, meaning continuous fibre.
+These are a good budget rug for a limited time, as the fibre tends to flatten easily, but are hard to vacuum and maintain.
+However, if used for wall hangings where no foot traffic is involved (for example Animal Skin and Picture Rugs) then they can last forever.

-Polypropylene rugs in a Heat Set Fibre which means that the yarn is twisted and then treated with heat to stay twisted, this acts like a shock absorber to prevent it from flattening.
+Heat-set polypropylene rugs compose of yarn that has been processed, had the oils removed and then has been set in place full of colour/design.
+Some are set twisted and then treated to stay twisted; this acts like a shock absorber to prevent it from flattening.
 Heat Set fibres are easy to vacuum as they are anti-static, so fluff and animal hairs don't adhere to them.
-There are many qualities of Heat Set Polypropylene Rugs in the market and the quality depends on the density of the weave and the thickness of the yarn.
+There are many qualities of Heat-Set Polypropylene Rugs in the market, and the quality depends on the density of the weave and the thickness of the yarn.

-Generally the thicker the yarn the lesser the quality.
-The finer the yarn is twisted and set, the more points or shots are required to cover the surface of the rug and therefore the rug has more density and is more stable and longer lasting, we do specify the densities of these in our descriptions of (Traditional Designs or Modern Designs) Rugs.
+Generally, the thicker the yarn the lesser the quality.
+The finer the yarn is twisted and set, the more points or shots are required to cover the surface of the rug, therefore the rug has more density and is more stable, lasting longer.
+We do specify the densities of our rugs in our descriptions of our products, so as to help you find a quality that is right for you.

 Polyester Fiber Rugs

 Polyester fiber produces some of the most beautiful colourations available.
 It is extremely fade resistant and provides excellent resistance to stains.
-However it does have poor resilient properties and thus is susceptible to crushing.
-Avoid high pile heights with low-density construction.
-These products tend to flatten and out.
+However, it does have poor resilient properties and thus is susceptible to crushing.
+Polyester is usually combined with other fibers during rug construction, providing the best of both characteristics.
+Due to this, generally try to avoid high pile heights with low-density construction, although many of the latest technology polyester fibers have come a long way in methods of improving durability.
 Also look for high twist levels rather than "blown" yarns.
 Loose twists (blown yarn) tend to untwist and the yarn tips tend to fuse together creating a matted appearance.
-Most consumers like to dig their fingers into the pile and if it provides a luxurious feel (hand) they believe this is excellent quality.
+Most consumers like to dig their fingers into the pile, and if it provides a luxurious feel they believe this is excellent quality.
 This is referred to as "perceived" quality.
 True quality exists when it is difficult to insert your fingers into the pile.
-This is a true test for all rug constructions, but it is a necessity for some (polyester shag Rugs).
+This is a true test for all rug constructions.

 Acrylic Fiber Rugs

-Acrylic rugs can also be of high quality and come as modern rugs, Persian rugs, shaggy rugs and kids rugs designs.
+Acrylic rugs can also be of high quality, though they have a tendency to shed, and are available as modern rugs, Persian rugs, shaggy rugs and kids rugs designs.
 The acrylic yarn doesn't have the sheen that the polypropylene rugs produce.
 Acrylic rugs feel and look like wool but don't wear as well and are generally cheaper.
-But beware of some acrylic shaggy rugs as they can shed / molt, you can rub your fingers back and forth quickly through the pile to test for this.
+But beware of some acrylic shaggy rugs as they can shed or molt.
+You can rub your fingers back and forth quickly through the pile to test for this.

 What Size Floor Rug do I Buy?

-Floor rugs are available in all sizes starting from a small entrance mat to the largest to suit an activity room or large family room.
-They are available in runners, fixed lengths or continuous, round, oval, oblong and even square.
+Floor Rugs come in many shapes and sizes, here are some things to consider when looking at buying a floor area rug.
+Floor rugs are available in many sizes, starting from a small entrance mat to the largest to suit an activity room or large family room.
+They are available in runners, fixed lengths or continuous rolls, round, oval, oblong and even square.
 Certain ranges may be available in all sizes and shapes while others limited to 1 or 2 sizes.
-The smallest rug size is a 110 x 160cm which is suitable for near the sofa, under a coffee table or a small lounge room.
+The smallest floor area rug size is a 110 x 160cm which is suitable for near the sofa, under a coffee table or a small lounge room.

-Hallway Runners are manufactured at finished lengths or continuous.
-The finished or set lengths vary generally 67cm-80cm wide and 230cm, 300cm, 330cm, 400cm and a few 500cm long.
-Continuous runner rugs come on a roll of up to 30 metres long and have a width from 67cm up to 80cm.
-These carpet hall runners available on the roll can be cut to any length, overlocked or fringed and are available in many designs and colours, also available in rubber backed or the woven types.
-Some can also be matched with room size rugs.
+Hallway Runners are manufactured at finished lengths or continuous rolls.
+The finished or set lengths vary generally from 67cm-80cm wide and 230cm, 300cm, 330cm, 400cm and a few 500cm long.
+Continuous runner rugs by the meter come on a roll of up to 30 metres long and have a width from 67cm up to 80cm, with some 1meter wide.
+These carpet hall runners available on the roll can be cut to any length, overlocked or fringed and are available in many designs and colours, as well as available in rubber backed or woven.
+Some can also be matched with room size rugs, also see how to order hall runner step by step guide.

 Calculating the Size of a Area Rug Needed

 The size of a floor rug for a specific area is a very important factor to keep in mind when shopping for rugs.
-Here is why the size is important.
-It helps distinguish boundary and allows designation of certain areas of your home for certain functions; for example, dining room boundary can be easily defined by the size of the floor rug which is normally about 60cm/2ft larger than the table all the way around, this allows the chairs to remain on the rug when pulled back.
+It helps distinguish boundaries and allows designation of certain areas of your home for certain functions; for example, a dining room boundary can be easily defined by the size of the floor rug which is normally about 60cm/2ft larger than the table all the way around.This allows the chairs to remain on the rug when pulled back.

-What size should your floor rug be?
+Not sure what size your floor area rug should be?
 Use this formula:

 Function+ Space + preference = size you need!